neondatabase/website/content/docs/reference/glossary.md

 ## Project storage

 The total volume of data stored in your Neon project.
 Also, a billing metric that measures the total volume of data and history, in GiB-hours, stored in your Neon project.
-See [Project storage](/docs/introduction/billing#project-storage).
+See [Storage](/docs/introduction/usage-metrics#storage).

 ## Proxy